Contractible stability spaces and faithful braid group actions: Preliminaries

 \begin{lemma} Suppose $\ts{D}$ and $\ts{E}$ are in the same component of $\tiltalg{C}$.
-Then $\ts{F} \atileq \ts{D},\ts{E} \atileq \ts{G}$ for some $\ts{F},\ts{G}$ in that component. \end{lemma} \begin{proof} This is proved in exactly the same way as Lemma \ref{tilting bound}; note that all $t$-structures encountered in the construction will be algebraic. \end{proof} It is not clear that the poset $\PT{C}$ of $t$-structures is a lattice in general --- see \cite{MR3135695} for an example in which the naive meet (i.e. intersection) of $t$--structures is not itself a $t$--structure, and also \cite{MR3092711} --- and we do not claim that the lower and upper bounds of the previous lemma are infima or suprema.
-We do however have the following weaker result. \begin{lemma} Suppose $\ts{D}$ is algebraic (in fact it suffices for it to be a length category).
+Then $\ts{F} \atileq \ts{D},\ts{E} \atileq \ts{G}$ for some $\ts{F},\ts{G}$ in that component. \end{lemma} \begin{proof} This is proved in exactly the same way as Lemma~\ref{tilting bound}; note that all t-structures encountered in the construction will be algebraic. \end{proof} It is not clear that the poset $\PT{C}$ of t-structures is always a lattice --- see \cite{MR3135695} for an example in which the naive meet (i.e. intersection) of t-structures is not itself a t-structure, and also \cite{MR3092711} --- and we do not claim that the lower and upper bounds of the previous lemma are infima or suprema.
+We do however have the following weaker result. \begin{lemma} Suppose $\ts{D}$ is algebraic (in fact it suffices for its heart to be a length category).
 Then for each $\ts{D} \tsleq \ts{E}, \ts{F} \tsleq \ts{D}[-1]$ there is a supremum $\ts{E} \vee \ts{F}$ and an infimum $\ts{E} \wedge \ts{F}$ in $\PT{C}$. \end{lemma} \begin{proof} We construct only the supremum $\ts{E} \vee \ts{F}$, the infimum is constructed similarly.
-We claim that $\langle \aisle{E}{0} ,\aisle{F}{0} \rangle$ is the aisle of a bounded $t$--structure; it is clear that this $t$--structure must then be the supremum in $\PT{C}$.
+We claim that $\langle \aisle{E}{0} ,\aisle{F}{0} \rangle$ is the aisle of a bounded t-structure; it is clear that this t-structure must then be the supremum in $\PT{C}$.

 Since $\ts{D} \tsleq \ts{E}, \ts{F} \tsleq \ts{D}[-1]$ we may work with the corresponding torsion structures $\ts{T}_\ts{E}$ and $\ts{T}_\ts{F}$ on $\heart{D}$, and show that $ \aisle{T}{0} =\langle \aisle{T}{0}_\ts{E} , \aisle{T}{0}_\ts{F} \rangle$ is a torsion theory, with associated torsion-free theory $\coaisle{T}{1} = \coaisle{T}{1}_\ts{E}\cap \coaisle{T}{1}_\ts{F}$.
 Certainly $\Mor{\cat{C}}{t}{t'} = 0$ whenever $t\in \aisle{T}{0}$ and $t'\in\coaisle{T}{1}$, so it suffices to show that any $d\in \heart{D}$ sits in a short exact sequence $0 \to t \to d \to t' \to 0$ with $t\in \aisle{T}{0}$ and $t'\in\coaisle{T}{1}$.
 We do this in stages, beginning with the short exact sequence